digital-land/planning-data-design/REPLATFORM.md

 1. `flask consider check-dataset-links`
    * Validates and updates dataset URLs and metadata

-GitHub Actions are used for two other automated tasks, which are database backups and generating csv files for the planning data platform pipelines.
+GitHub Actions are used for two other automated tasks, which are database backups and generating a csv backup of the data managed by the application.

 In a new environment, e.g. AWS the database backup can be managed in another way.
-Likewise the csv files used for data collection pipelines can be moved to S3?
-Platform team should be kept informed about any changes on that front.

-Therefore alternatives for these should be replaced with alternatives on the replatformed version of this application.
+The [backup to csv](.github/workflows/get-and-commit-csv.yml) can carry on as before.
+Currently it collections the data from the design.planning.data.gov.uk domain, therefore the action would need to be updated in the domain changes.

 ### Database Backup
 * Runs daily at 1am UTC